General Warm Up Information (all complexes)

 The following rules are in place to protect the complexes that we use for THE Spring Games.
 At all times, please treat these complexes as if they were your own and as if you, personally, raised the money to build and maintain them.
 When in doubt, ask yourself if the action at issue is one you would allow at your home field by a visiting team.

 - Please park in the designated “TEAM PARKING” area at each complex.

-- Be sure to have your CREDENTIALS with you at all time (this includes players).
-Credentials should be readily available and visible as the Coach and Players walk through the Team Entrance Gate.
+- Be sure to have your CREDENTIALS with you at all times.
+Credentials should be readily available and visible as the Coach and Athletic Trainers walk through the Team Entrance Gate.
 Players in uniform will not be issued credentials.

 - Be respectful of fans and facility staff when entering the Complex; plan on it taking ten (10) minutes to enter the Complex once you have parked.